ChondroTextomics/ALRegulatorDiscovery/pipeline_process_text/README.md

 As configured here, it retrieves and processes PubMed articles related to chondrogenesis to obtain sentences that contain gene(s) and a chondrogenesis-related concept term, producing a training dataset for classifying those genes into regulators or non-regulators of chondrogenesis.

+Requirements for running this pipeline are provided in the `envs` folder.

 **Pipeline stages:**

 1. Retrieve PubMed article identifiers from predefined queries